jbox-web/ajax-datatables-rails/README.md

 ## Tutorial

-Tutorial for Integrating `ajax-datatable-rails`, on  Rails 4 .
+Tutorial for Integrating `ajax-datatable-rails`, on  Rails 4.

+__IMPORTANT:__ this tutorial is deprecated on version 0.4.0, and applies to version 0.3.0 and below.

 [Part-1  The-Installation](https://github.com/antillas21/ajax-datatables-rails/wiki/Part-1----The-Installation)